Crypt0Nyt/Codelabs/HelloToast/README.md

+# Android fundamentals 01.2 (Part A)

+Link to this Codelab is [here](https://developer.android.com/codelabs/android-training-layout-editor-part-a?index=..%2F..%2Fandroid-training&authuser=1#5)

-# This is a Hello Toast application
+## This is a Hello Toast application

+#### Features:

-It shows toast and increament the counter
+- It shows Toast on clicking the TOAST button

+- On pressing the COUNT button increaments the count display

+## You can download the apk from [here](https://github.com/Crypt0Nyt/Codelabs/releases/download/version1/app-debug.apk)

+##

 ## Here are some screenshots of the application: